Israeli army reinforces in West Bank after synagogue shooting

 The smaller militant group Islamic Jihad also praised the attack without claiming responsibility.

-Illustrating the potential for further escalation, the Palestinian health ministry said on Friday three Palestinians were taken to hospital after being shot by an Israeli settler in an incident near the northern West Bank city of Nablus.
+Illustrating the simmering violence, the Palestinian health ministry said on Friday three Palestinians were taken to hospital after being shot by an Israeli settler in an incident near the northern West Bank city of Nablus.

 SCENE AT SYNAGOGUE

-Police said the Jerusalem gunman arrived at 8:15 p.m. and opened fire with a handgun, hitting a number of people before he was killed by police.
-"We arrived to the scene extremely quickly and it was horrible.
-Injured people lying on the street," said Shimon Alfasi from the Israeli ambulance service.
+Police said the gunman in the Friday attack in Jerusalem arrived at 8:15 p.m. and opened fire with a handgun, hitting a number of people before he was killed by police.

+Shimon Israel, 56, who lives nearby, said his family were starting their Sabbath dinner when they heard shooting and screaming.
+He opened the window and saw his neighbour running on the street to get the police.

+"I told him 'Eli, don't go there.
+Eli don't go.'
+He got married only a year ago.
+A good neighbour, like a brother.
+He ran.
+I saw him fall there," Israel told Reuters.

 Earlier on Friday, militants in Gaza fired rockets at Israel, causing no casualties but drawing air strikes by Israeli jets, which struck targets in the blockaded coastal strip controlled by Hamas.